-PM 1):Number & percent of new provider applications by provider type which the provider obtained appropriate licensure/certification in accordance with waiver qualifications prior to service provision.
-N:Number of new provider apps by provider type which the provider obtained appropriate licensure/cert in accordance with waiver qualifications prior to service provision D:Total of new provider app.
+PM 1:Number & percent of providers by provider type who met, and continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
+N:Number of providers by provider type who met, and continue to meet, required credential standards in accordance with waiver qualifications throughout service provision.
+D:Total number of providers by provider type.